Do Fish Get Their Monthly Visitor? (Piscine Menstruation)

 Why Fish Don’t Menstruate

-Fish do not menstruate because their reproductive systems and strategies differ significantly from mammals.
+Fish do not menstruate because their reproductive blueprints diverged from mammals hundreds of millions of years ago.

 Some fish species display internal fertilization and give birth live.
-However, even in these cases, there is no build-up of uterine lining that requires shedding.
+However, even in these cases, no build-up of the uterine lining requires shedding.
 The eggs are fertilized internally, but there is no complex placenta structure.

 The critical difference is that fish eggs do not implant in the uterine lining or receive complex support from the mother’s body.
 This is likely due to the aquatic environment and lack of amniotic egg development.